SSL4RL: Revisiting Self-supervised Learning as Intrinsic Reward for Visual-Language Reasoning: Extension to Other Domains: An Example on Graph

 \section{Extension to Other Domains: An Example on Graph}

 Having established SSL4RL for vision-language reasoning, we now explore its broader applicability.
 The paradigm's core principle—generating rewards from data transformations—naturally extends to any domain with rich structural information.
 Beyond images, graph-structured data presents a compelling candidate, given its explicit relational semantics that are amenable to various pretext tasks.
 In this section, we empirically validate this potential by adapting SSL4RL to the graph domain.

-\textbf{Tasks and Reward Definitions.} We introduce three graph-based SSL tasks, defined as follows: (1) \textit{\textbf{Attribute Mask}} \citep{jin2020self,hu2019strategies}: A subset of node descriptions is randomly masked.
-The reward is quantified by the model's accuracy in reconstructing the original masked features.
-(2) \textit{\textbf{Neighbor Prediction}} \citep{kipf2016variational}: For a target node within a partially observed graph, the model is rewarded for correctly identifying its adjacent nodes.
-(3) \textit{\textbf{Link Prediction}} \citep{hu2019pretrainGNN,hou2022graphmae}: Given a pair of nodes and a partial graph structure, the model receives a reward for accurately classifying the presence or absence of an edge connecting them.

-\textbf{Benchmarks.} We evaluate our method on benchmark datasets curated from TAGLAS \citep{feng2024taglas}, a comprehensive collection of text-attributed graphs.
-The evaluation encompasses two key tasks: (1) \textit{Node-level classification} on the Cora and PubMed co-citation graphs and the WikiCS page relation graph; (2) \textit{Link-level prediction} on the Products co-purchase graph and the fb15k237 and wn18rr knowledge graphs.

-\textbf{Results and Observations.} The results in Table \ref{table:graph} demonstrate the successful application of SSL4RL to graph-structured data.
+We provide details of tasks, reward definitions, and benchmarks in Appendix \ref{appen:ssl4rl-graphs}.
+The results in Table \ref{table:graph-3B} and Appendix Table \ref{table:graph-7B-appn} demonstrate the successful application of SSL4RL to graph-structured data.
 The 3B model shows substantial improvements, with gains up to 13.79\% on average, while the 7B model exhibits diminishing returns, mirroring our observations in the visual domain and reinforcing the ``difficulty-capacity matching'' principle.
 Furthermore, the relative effectiveness of the self-supervised tasks is contingent upon the nature of the downstream objective.
 Tasks emphasizing structural reasoning (Link and Neighbor Prediction) yield better performance on relation-centric tasks such as link prediction.
 Conversely, tasks focused on feature reconstruction (Attribute Mask) demonstrate a comparative advantage on node classification benchmarks.
 These findings not only validate the generalizability of the SSL4RL framework beyond the visual modality but also highlight the critical importance of aligning the pretext task's inductive bias with the target application.